MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-search-link-unlink-record.md

 |--- |--- |
 |Case| <ul> <li>Case Number</li> <li>Case Title</li> </ul>|

 Active views only are displayed for the search results.
-You can customize the Quick Find View and Lookup View to change the searchable fields based on your business requirements.
+You can customize the Quick Find View and Lookup View to change the search fields based on your business requirements.
 More information: [Understand views](/dynamics365/customer-engagement/customize/create-edit-views) and [Unified Interface Lookup view leverages Quick Find View](https://blogs.msdn.microsoft.com/crm/2018/11/02/unified-interface-lookup-now-leverages-quick-find-view/)

 ## Link a record to the conversation when doing an inline search